R. Jay Soward: Jacksonville Jaguars

 On June 9, 2001, he was suspended for the first four games of the 2001 season for violating the league's substance abuse policy.
 He was suspended an additional six games on October 11 for violating the policy a second time.
-On December 3, 2001, he was activated from the suspended list, but was inactive for the week 12 game.
+On December 3, he was activated from the suspended list, but was inactive for the week 12 game.
 The Jaguars suspended him for one game on December 8 for violating team rules.
-He was suspended indefinitely by the team on December 11, 2001, but had to be reactivated for the season-finale against the Chicago Bears per league rules that state a team can only suspend a player for four games at a time.
+He was suspended indefinitely by the team on December 11, but had to be reactivated for the season-finale against the Chicago Bears per league rules that state a team can only suspend a player for four games at a time.
 He was inactive for the game.
 He was suspended by the NFL for the entire 2002 season on January 10, 2002, for violating the league's substance abuse policy again.
 The Florida Times-Union reported that Soward remained on the Jaguars' roster through the 2002 season for salary cap purposes.

 He did not file for reinstatement after his last suspension.
 Though many media outlets attributed the suspension to marijuana, his suspension came as a result of alcohol abuse.
-"I can honestly say I was an alcoholic at that time in my life," Soward recollects.
-"That's why I'm not playing in the NFL, because I was an alcoholic at that time."
-After entering the NFL's substance abuse program, Soward was critical about its effectiveness.
-"It was horrible counseling.
-I’ve been in every rehab centre known to man," said Soward.
-"They even had the nerve to put me in rehab in Miami, the drug capital of the world.
-I don’t really think the rehabilitation process is very good for players down there.
-I think it is more of a disciplinary kind of rehabilitation which doesn’t teach anybody anything.
+Soward recollected: "I can honestly say I was an alcoholic at that time in my life.
+That's why I'm not playing in the NFL, because I was an alcoholic at that time."
+After entering the NFL's substance abuse program, Soward was critical about its effectiveness, stating: "It was horrible counseling.
+I've been in every rehab centre known to man.
+They even had the nerve to put me in rehab in Miami, the drug capital of the world.
+I don't really think the rehabilitation process is very good for players down there.
+I think it is more of a disciplinary kind of rehabilitation which doesn't teach anybody anything.
 For me, the more they took away from me the more it made me want to drink, the more it made me want to feel depressed, the more it made me want to feel bad about me."

 Soward ended his lone season in the NFL appearing in 13 games, and caught 14 passes for 154 yards with one touchdown.
+That touchdown came against the Washington Redskins, in which he beat Deion Sanders to the end zone.
+It was the second time in the game that Sowell had beaten Sanders, but he had dropped the ball.
+This fact was highlighted in the Jaguars media guide for the 2001 season.